Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/permissions-api/README.md

 This proposal improves the security of using things such as classloading, reflection, unsafe blocks, native code, etc., but doesn't prevent us from using them completely.

-In the case of failed communication with the trust authority, we propose to show a big red scary warning pop up, with the classic "Here be dragons!" warning and "I know what I'm doing!" button, and give mods the permission they require to work.
+In the case of failed communication with the CA, we propose to show a big red scary warning pop up, with the classic "Here be dragons!" warning and "I know what I'm doing!" button, and give mods the permission they require to work.

 ### How will that work?